MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 Now was time to work on the software side of things.
 This is mostly a hardware write up and the software is very specific but I will note that I did customise the firmware a bit and I use Two automations to control everything.
 One Handles button presses and the other updates the LEDS as required.
 For feedback/device stauts/battery indicator/etc...

+Once ready It was time to Mount it to the light switch.
+If your doing this kind of thing please ensure that the power to the lighting circuit is switched off.